jyl1/MDTutorials/README.md

 Data is from MDAnalysis
 - Adk equilibrium
 - Adk DIMS, first 10 trajectories only, out of a total of 200
+- Coronavirus S1hinge region equilibrium: this is 8.1GB.